Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ![Application Flow Diagram](../../../static/img/arch-1.png)

 :::note
-We split Boss Room’s main room into four scenes.
-The primary scene (Boss Room's root scene) contains the state components, game logic, level `navmesh`, and trigger areas that let the server know to load a given sub-scene.
+Boss Room’s main room has four scenes.
+The primary scene (Boss Room's root scene) has the state components, game logic, level `navmesh`, and trigger areas that let the server know to load a given sub-scene.
 Boss Room loads each sub-scene additively using those triggers.
 :::tip

 Sub-scenes contain spawn points for the enemies and visual assets for their respective level segments.
 The server unloads sub-scenes that don't have active players and loads the required sub-scenes based on the players' position.
 If at least one player overlaps with the sub-scene's trigger area, the server loads the sub-scene.